 Intrathecal and systemic chemotherapy are given to prevent or treat the spread of leukemia cells to the brain and spinal cord.

-Standard treatment of relapsed childhood acute lymphoblastic leukemia (ALL) that comes back in the bone marrow may include the following:
+Treatment of relapsed childhood acute lymphoblastic leukemia (ALL) that comes back in the bone marrow may include:

-Other treatments for refractory or relapsed childhood ALL may include the following:
+Other treatments for refractory or relapsed childhood ALL may include:

-Standard treatment of relapsed childhood ALL that comes back outside the bone marrow may include the following:
+Treatment of relapsed childhood ALL that comes back outside the bone marrow may include:

 Physician Data Query (PDQ) is the National Cancer Institute's (NCI's) comprehensive cancer information database.
 The PDQ database contains summaries of the latest published information on cancer prevention, detection, genetics, treatment, supportive care, and complementary and alternative medicine.
 Most summaries come in two versions.
 The health professional versions have detailed information written in technical language.
 The patient versions are written in easy-to-understand, nontechnical language.
 Both versions have cancer information that is accurate and up to date and most versions are also available in Spanish.